RedHatNordicsSA/linux4win/content/lab4.md

 # Lab 3 Network configuration

-Now we will turn to the networking options available in cockpit.
+Now we will turn to the networking options available in the web console.
 Please locate the menu entry called **Networking** and click on it.

 ## Static/Dynamic ip assignment